dthain/compilers-fa23/typecheck.md

 ```
 ... then it should continue to scan, parse, or print out the AST, as in previous assignments.

-For this assignment, you will add two new phases:
+For this assignment, you will add two new phases: name resolution and typechecking.

 ### Name Resolution